 Trickster Online was a PC MMO that launched in 2003 in native Korea, with Chinese and Japanese servers following in 2005 and a NA version launching in 2007.
 It shared a lot of similarities with Ragnarok Online, though the mechanics are fairly different and it has quests in place of monster grinding like most modern MMORPGs.
 Also ingrained in the game is a system that allows people to drill for things underground.
 And everyone starts off looking Little Bit Beastly due to entry requiring this.

 Examples of Tropes used in this game:

-- Animal-Eared Headband - By order of Don Cavalier, every participant is required to wear animal ears and a tail.
+- Animal-Eared Headband: By order of Don Cavalier, every participant is required to wear animal ears and a tail.
 They can be removed after level 20, and at level 30 and beyond, stat-boosting ears/tails become available.

-- Bribing Your Way to Victory - While it's a free game, you can buy items with real money that range from equipment to low-weight potions and more.
+- Bribing Your Way to Victory: While it's a free game, you can buy items with real money that range from equipment to low-weight potions and more.
 Most people will also pay a huge amount of in-game money for store items.

-- Color-Coded for Your Convenience - The four main stat areas are red for power, blue for magic, purple for sense, and orange for defense.
+- Color-Coded for Your Convenience: The four main stat areas are red for power, blue for magic, purple for sense, and orange for defense.

-- Chekhov's Gun - you'll find a lot of the items you're questing for by just digging around or fighting random monsters before you even receive the quest.
+- Chekhov's Gun: You'll find a lot of the items you're questing for by just digging around or fighting random monsters before you even receive the quest.

-- Little Bit Beastly - Some characters (e.g. Lion or Cat) have Cute Little Fangs or Femme Fatalons in addition to their animal ears and tail.
+- Little Bit Beastly: Some characters (e.g. Lion or Cat) have Cute Little Fangs or Femme Fatalons in addition to their animal ears and tail.

 - Non-Combat EXP: The game gives the player experience from various activities, namely drilling and playing cards.

-- Palette Swap - Ignoring the clothes you can buy in the store, each character's final two job costumes are just palette swaps.
+- Palette Swap: Ignoring the clothes you can buy in the store, each character's final two job costumes are just palette swaps.

-- Purely Aesthetic Gender - Initially this is true, but the second level of each class, as well as the third level of a pure class, has an entirely different set of skills.
+- Purely Aesthetic Gender: Initially this is true, but the second level of each class, as well as the third level of a pure class, has an entirely different set of skills.

 - Randomly Generated Loot: The game uses this trope for Boss Unique drops, Master Equipment from non upgraded bosses, equipment from the towers (both from hunting and drilling) and the common variants in the maps...